 - Stop smoking.
 If you have lung disease, the best thing you can do for yourself is to stop smoking.
 Talk to your doctor about options for quitting, including smoking cessation programs, which use a variety of proven techniques to help people quit.
-And because secondhand smoke can also be harmful to your lungs, don't allow other people to smoke around you.
+And because secondhand smoke also can be harmful to your lungs, don't allow people to smoke around you.

 - Eat well.
 People with lung disease may lose weight both because it's uncomfortable to eat and because of the extra energy it takes to breathe.
 These people need a nutritionally rich diet that contains adequate calories.
 A dietitian can give you further guidelines for healthy eating.